Wales hand teenager Ben Woodburn a senior call-up for Ireland game

 Teenage Liverpool forward Ben Woodburn has been named in the Wales squad for the World Cup qualifier against the Republic of Ireland.
 Photograph: Peter Byrne/PA Wire

-Gareth Bale and Aaron Ramsey are included in Chris Coleman’s 23-man squad for Friday week’s World Cup qualifier against the Republic of Ireland while Liverpool’s teenage striker Ben Woodburn is included in a senior squad for the first time.
+Gareth Bale and Aaron Ramsey are included in Chris Coleman’s 23-man squad for Friday’s World Cup qualifier against the Republic of Ireland while Liverpool’s teenage striker Ben Woodburn is included in a senior squad for the first time.

 Both Bale and Ramsey are expected to start at the Aviva Stadium after having done more than enough at club level of late to establish that they are fully fit again.